-$RGDP{nc} = -3.6296 + 0.7147 \ kg - 0.0133 \ kg^2 + 0.4085 \ ki + 0.2530 \ openk$
+$$RGDP = -245338.6 + 8988.64 \ kg - 169.15 \ kg^2 - 2075.06 \ ki + 1717.79 \ kc + 849.74 \ openk$$

-As one would expect, the coefficient of the linear term of government expenditure kg has a positive sign to account for the positive beneficial effects of government spending on output, while the negative sign of the coefficient of squared term kg^2 explains any adverse effects associated with increased governmental size.
-The positive sign of the coefficient of investment share of the RGDP is associated with the positive effects of investment on RGDPpc and economic growth.
-This model also suggests that openness is beneficial for Sri Lanka: it increases RGDPpc and economic growth.
-The estimation results also suggest that RGDPpc is predicted to increase by 0.715 Sri Lankan rupees when the government share of RGDP goes up by one per cent; decrease by 0.013 Sri Lankan rupees when the square term of the government share of RGDP goes up by one unit; increase by 0.408 Sri Lankan rupees when the investment share of RGDP goes up by one per cent; and a specific predicted to be - 3.630 Sri Lankan rupees when government share of RGDP, investment share of RGDP and openness in constant prices are zero.
+As one would expect, the coefficient of the linear term of government expenditure kghas a positive sign to account for the positive beneficial effects of government spending on output, while the negative sign of the coefficient of squared term kg^2 explains any adverse effects associated with increased governmental size.
+This model also suggests that openness is beneficial for Sri Lanka: it increases RGDP and economic growth.
+The negative sign of the coefficient of investment share of RGDP is associated with the negative effects of investment on RGDP and economic growth.
+This is contradictory to the economic theory and needs further examination since economic theory would suggest that investment is pro-growth.
+The estimation results further suggest that the difference of RGDP is predicted to increase by 8988.64 million Sri Lankan rupees when the government share of RGDP goes up by one per cent; to decrease by 169.15 million Sri Lankan rupees when the square term of the government share of RGDP goes up by one unit; to decrease by 2075.06 million Sri Lankan rupees when the investment share of RGDP goes up by one per cent; to increase by 1717.79 million Sri Lankan rupees when the consumption share of RGDP goes up by one per cent; and to increase by 849.74 million Sri Lankan rupees when openness in constant prices goes up by one unit.
+The difference of RGDP is predicted to decrease by 245338.6 million Sri Lankan rupees when the government share of RGDP, the investment share of RGDP, the consumption share of RGDP, and openness in constant prices are zero.